sudomesh/peoplesopen-front/src/about/workshops/index.md

 1) To expand people's understanding about the various problems facing the mainstream Internet and how decentralized, commmunity-controlled networks could be a way to build internets that are more open, localized, and democratic.

 2) To enable peer-to-peer skillshares and learning through hands-on demonstrations and workshops on various aspects of building community mesh networks.

+The next BYOI will take place on 18 November 2018 at the Omni Commons!
+To stay up to date and learn about our next workshop, sign up for [our newsletter](http://peoplesopen.us16.list-manage.com/subscribe?u=3d4dfbcfc8f857220fbcdadd6&id=202be80834).

 ![january 2018 byoi workshop](/assets/images/byoi_jan2018.jpeg)